armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 5. parse the entries in the central directory, determine types and offsets of each individual entry and extract the entries

-This method works if the central directory and the records following it can be found at the end of the file and is correct.
+This method works very well if the central directory and the records following it (optional ZIP64 data, end of central directory) can be found at the end of the file and is correct.
+For most ZIP files this is the case.

-If this is not the case, then it becomes a lot harder to unpack data, or it could be that the other data than expected is unpacked.
-Two straightforward examples can help illustrate this.
+If this is not the case, for example when a ZIP file is part of a larger file (such as a blob like a firmware dump), then it becomes a lot harder to unpack data, or it could be that the other data than expected is unpacked.
+Two examples can help illustrate this.

 ### Example 1: ZIP file with extra data after the central directory